williamFalcon/test-tube/README.md

 - [Optimize your hyperparameters](hyperparameter_optimization/HyperOptArgumentParser/) using grid_search or random_search.
 - Automatically track ALL parameters for a particular training run.
 - Automatically snapshot your code for an experiment using git tags.
-- Save progress images inline with your metrics.
+- Save progress images inline with training metrics.

 Test Tube is compatible with all versions of Python and all Python deep learning libraries.